 Your content marketing process is part of your content strategy.
 When you have a strategy where you know how to develop your information, you can create content for your marketing process.
 The only way to be successful and impactful with your content marketing is to have a content plan in place.

 How to create an impactful content strategy: 13 steps for success

-Now that you know more about what a content strategy is, you can dive into how to make a content strategy that works.
-Let’s look at the six key components to creating a successful content strategy.
+Now that we’ve answered the question “what is a content strategy,” you can dive into how to make a content strategy that works.
+Let’s look at the six key components to creating a successful campaign.